pjotrp/guix-notes/WORKFLOW.md

 IPFS was recently added to GNU Guix.
 The first task for me was to update and add cwltool to GNU Guix. cwltool is the reference implementation of CWL.
-This took me a few hours because quite a few dependencies had to be added in, and some of these packages have 'fixated' versions and ultimately do not build on recent Python 3.7.
-Of course this should be fixed with cwltools, but with Guix we can introduce both older and recently updated packages without issues, i.e., fixing dependency hell.
+This took me a few hours because quite a few dependencies had to be added in, and some of these packages have 'fixated' versions and ultimately do not build on a very recent Python 3.7.
+Of course this should (and will) be fixed with cwltool, but with Guix we can introduce both older and recently updated packages without issues, i.e., fixing dependency hell.
 To manage all this I created a special Guix [channel](https://github.com/genenetwork/guix-cwl) and after setting up the channel (see the [README](https://github.com/genenetwork/guix-cwl/blob/master/README.org)) on Debian, Ubuntu, Fedora,